pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 ![alt text](../img/cde_service_3a.png)

-To learn more about other important service configurations please visit the CDE Documentation.
+To learn more about other important service configurations please visit [Enabling a CDE Service](https://docs.cloudera.com/data-engineering/cloud/enable-data-engineering/topics/cde-enable-data-engineering.html) in the CDE Documentation.

 Navigate back to the Administration page and open a Virtual Cluster's Cluster Details page.